 4. Restarting Periodically

 Imagine a situation if we went on days without sleep?
-Well, the situation is pretty much similar for our phones as well.
+Well, the situation is pretty much similar for our Android phones as well.
 It may just be a piece of machinery, but it also needs its share of a fresh start.

 So, it’s advisable to go for a restart once in a while or you can schedule a restart during the night or non-busy hours.
 Once this inculcates into a habit, you will slowly see the difference in the phone behavior.